codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/When-to-use-what---666a.md

 ## In general :

-Use an id when you want to be able to refer to a specific element of the page, examples are : `#header`, `#navbar`, `#footer`, `#sidebar`.
-So an element that is unique in the page and has a specific place and functionality.
+Use an id when you want to be able to refer to a specific element of the page.
+Some examples are : `#header`, `#navbar`, `#footer`, `#sidebar`.
+So an element that is unique in the page and has a specific functionality.

-And use classes when you want to reuse styles on multiple elements, common examples of classes are : `highlight`, `external-link`, `quote`, `normal-text`, `huge-text`
+And use classes when you want to reuse styles on multiple elements.
+Common examples of classes are : `highlight`, `external-link`, `quote`, `normal-text`, `huge-text`

 ## It is generally recommended to :